 It wasn’t until that moment that I realized how much I had missed out on by not getting help sooner.
 Please don’t miss out on any more of your life because you’re too stubborn, too proud, or too misinformed to get professional help.
 (I’m preaching to my former self here.)Please don't miss out on any more of your life because you're too stubborn, too proud, or too misinformed to get professional help.
 (I'm preaching to my former self here.) #depression #anxiety #suicideprevention Click To Tweet

 Unfortunately, it takes time to find the right medication and dosage.
 You have to be patient.
-There’s no formula any test that will accurately tell you which neurotransmitter is out of whack.
+There’s no formula any or test that will accurately tell you which neurotransmitter is out of whack.
 It’s a simple process of trial and error with different drugs and dosages until you can get the relief you need without the side-effects you don’t.